April 12, 1961

 First Spacecraft to Land on the Moon

-The Russian spacecraft Luna 9 completed a 250,000-mile trip and successfully became the first spacecraft to soft-land on the Moon.
-Luna 9 transmitted pictures of the Moon's surface back to Earth.
-The mission demonstrated that the Moon's surface was strong enough to support the weight of a large spacecraft.
+The Russian spacecraft Luna 9 completes a trip of 250,000 miles (402,336 kilometers) and successfully becomes the first spacecraft to make a soft landing on the Moon.
+Luna 9 transmits pictures of the Moon's surface back to Earth.
+The mission demonstrates that the Moon's surface is strong enough to support the weight of a large spacecraft.

 June 2, 1966